lightning-goats/lightning_goats_V2/CyberHerdExplanation.md

 1. Find the daily CyberHerd note on Nostr (it will have the CyberHerd tag)
 2. Make sure you have the right note.
 3. Repost that note
-4. Send a zap to this note
+4. Send a zap to that note

-Likes can't get you into the CyberHerd, sorry... not really. </toxicnostrmaxi>
+Likes can't get you into the CyberHerd.

 Both actions (repost AND zap) are required to secure your place in the herd.
 Make sure your Nostr profile has: